TwoFistedJustice/ADandD-Stat-Lookup-1e2e/readme.md

 what my dad told me.
 Also dad might actually be a lich.
 If you know a good cleric please send me a referral.

-***Original App Documentation***

- Advanced Dungeons & Dragons Character Record Generator for First Edition AD&D (with a spattering of Second Edition thrown in)

- Advanced Dungeons & Dragons is the intellectual property of Wizards of the Coast

- Wizards of the Coast had nothing to do with the development of this application.
- Though I think they are AWESOME!!!!  <--- A little ass kissing never hurts.

- Application design by Russ Bain.
-(Ron Fenolio helped)

- Dedicated to the memory of the One and True Dungeon Master, Gary Gygax.

  **DOCUMENTATION:**